Inca City of Machu Picchu: ecstasy or disappointment?

 As you climb the landscape is always the same, only seen from a greater height.
 I would have climbed to the top to see a totally different landscape, but to see the same I’ve not found a good reason.

-It is obviously a subjective thought but, while relaxing on the stairs, I talked with other “climbers” and nobody found a motivation to climb to the top.
+It is obviously a subjective thought but, while relaxing on the stairs, I talked with other “climbers”.

 We all started off excited but, who first and who later, we gave up, evaluating the excessive effort compared to the achievable result.